omidarmat/onLearn/react.md

 );
 ```

 But let's now take a look at the bigger picture.
-If this is what we want to do, we can simply use a **derived state**.
+If this is what we want to do, we can simply use a derived state.
 We don't need the `useState` hook.

 ```js
 // This code is inside a component which asynchronously loads movie data from an external API